CartoDB/documentation/app/content/cloud-native-workspace/overview/getting-started.md

     You are all set up to start using CARTO 3!

-    If you select **Request** access, the request will be sent to the account administrator and your access will be blocked until it is accepted:
+    If you select **Request access**, the request will be sent to the account administrator and your access will be blocked until it is accepted:

     ![Account setup](/img/cloud-native-workspace/get-started/account_request_sent.png)

     You will receive an email in your existing email address informing you whether your order has been accepted or declined.
-If declined, you have the possibility to re-select a different account to join, or create a new account.
-If accepted, you will be redirected to the personal form before having access to the workspace.
+If it is declined, you have the possibility to select a different account to join or create a new account.
+If it is accepted, you will be redirected to the personal form before having access to the CARTO 3 Workspace.

     Enter your personal information: